Noticeboard

 For all Covid vaccinations the gaps between boosters should be:

-• Those aged 12 and above, who are immunocompromised, must have a gap of 3 months since their last dose.
+• Those aged 12 and above who are immunocompromised, must have a gap of at least 3 months since their last dose, ideally 6 months.

-• Those aged 65 and above must have a gap of 3 months since their last booster/dose.
+• Those aged 65 and above must have a gap of at least 3 months since their last booster/dose, ideally 6 months since the last Covid vaccination.

 Call 111 when you need medical help fast but it’s not a 999 emergencyNHS ChoicesThis site is brought to you by My Surgery Website